mikegcox/vintagemoto/pages/02.notes/first-race-for-a-33-year-old-suzuki/item.md

 ![Pete McPhail](homeward.jpg){.img-responsive}
 ### What a great day at [KMMX](http://www.kmmx.ca).
 Special thanks to the Kopetoske family for hosting the event.

-##### While this blog is mostly personal reflections, and I have no delusions of grandeur.
-It is a creative outlet, something I do for fun.
+##### While this blog is mostly personal reflections, and I have no delusions of grandeur, It is a creative outlet, something I do for fun.
 I will happily post anybody's stories, email your words and pictures to: [mcox@mcox.ca](mailto:mcox@mcox.ca).